-DISCUSSION
+Discussion

 In recent years, ANN models have shown advantages over traditional statistical models in a variety of medical tasks [18, 19].
 Whether the application of such models to administrative claims data brings similar improvement in specific tasks related to prediction is worth exploring.
 This is especially important given the ubiquitous nature of claims data for assessing quality and hospital performance.
-In this paper, we applied ANN models towards the task of predicting 30-day readmission after AMI, HF, and PNA hospitalizations and compared it to existing approaches that use input features from classification systems that rely on expert knowledge like hierarchical logistic regression models as well as gradient boosting.
-Our findings suggest ANN models provide more accurate predictions of readmission and generate risk-standardized hospital readmission rates that vary from commonly used hierarchical logistic regression models.
+In this paper, we applied ANN models towards the task of predicting 30-day readmission after AMI, HF, and PNA hospitalizations with and without diagnosis code embeddings.
+We compared “more sophisticated” statistical models to existing approaches that use input features from classification systems that rely on expert knowledge like hierarchical logistic regression models as well as gradient boosting.
+Our findings suggest ANN models trained on medical code embeddings provide more accurate predictions of readmission and generate risk-standardized hospital readmission rates that vary from commonly used hierarchical logistic regression models.

 There has been substantial work performed on constructing risk prediction models to predict readmissions after a hospitalization.
 The most frequent way these models are employed is through regression-based models that include age, gender and co-morbidities as input features [7].
 For co-morbidities, ICD-9 diagnosis and procedure codes obtained from administrative claims data are used as input features to adjust for differences in individual patient risk in these models; however, not all of the thousands of potential ICD-9 diagnosis and procedure codes are included in the models and selecting which to incorporate is an important step.
 The selection has been based largely on expert input and empirical studies that have been used to generate fixed classification systems like the Hierarchical Condition Categories [34] or Elixhauser Comorbidity Index [25].
+Our findings suggest that more attention should be paid to risk-stratification methods based on non-linear classification systems, as they lead to substantial differences in risk-scores.

-An advantage of ANN models is their ability as a statistical model to include thousands of features, as well as capture potential non-linear effects and interactions of these features.
-ANN models do not rely on human-generated classification systems but learn to automate extraction of relevant features from the data.
-Yet few studies to date have employed these models in administrative claims data.
+An advantage of ANN models is their ability as a statistical model to capture potential non-linear effects and interactions of an abstract feature space.
+By first representing the cooccurance patterns in diagnosis codes using GloVe, followed by a deep set ANN model, one may not need to rely on human-generated classification systems, instead learning to automate extraction of relevant features from the data.
+Yet few studies to date have explored this type of model towards administrative claims data.
 We believe a primary reason for this is that ANN models can be difficult to train due to the issues related to parameter optimization and memory consumption in the setting of a large number of parameters – sometimes in the order of millions.
 In the few studies that have used ANN models with administrative claims data [9, 35, 36], their use also may not have fully captured their full potential for risk prediction.
 For example, the use of binary “1/0” input features for ICD-9 diagnosis and procedure codes may ignore hidden relationships across comorbidities, limiting the ability of ANN models to improve on traditional hierarchical logistic regression or other methods like gradient boosting.